lk-geimfari/lk-geimfari.github.io/_posts/2020-07-04-the-beginning-of-the-way.md

 main programming languages, i.e `Python` and `JavaScript`.

 Also, I'm going to write here about the programming languages and technologies I learn.
-At this moment my main interest is `Rust` and `ML`/`DL`/`NLP`.
+At this moment my main interest is `Rust`, `Erlang/Elixir` and `ML`/`DL`/`NLP`.

 So, that's it.

 You can read more about me [here](https://isaak.dev/about).

 P.S I'm not a native English speaker, so I hope my readers will treat my grammar mistakes with patience and understanding.